iterative/dvc.org/content/docs/command-reference/data/status.md

 ## Description

 The `data status` command displays the state of the working directory and the changes with respect to the last Git commit (`HEAD`).
+It shows you what new changes have been committed to DVC, which haven't been committed, which files aren't being tracked by DVC and Git, and what files are missing from the

-It shows you what new changes have been committed to DVC, which haven't been committed, which files aren't being tracked by DVC and Git, and what files are missing from the cache.
-It shows you what's been going on with `dvc add`, `dvc commit` and `dvc repro` commands.
+<abbr>cache</abbr>.

 The `dvc data status` command only outputs information, it won't modify or change anything in your working directory.
 It's a good practice to check the